 Hello!
-I’m Abby, a third year UC Berkeley undergraduate majoring in Integrative Biology and Geology.
+I’m Abby, a UC Berkeley undergraduate majoring in Integrative Biology and Geology.

 I am broadly interested in the spatial history of life and geologic features.
 Why are things where they are?
 More specifically, I am interested in historical biogeography of plants and how geologic factors can influence distributions.